RyanFleck/ryanfleck.ca/content/posts/Extreme-Blue-2019.md

 subject-matter-experts (or, at least, few with time.)
 My project was *not like this at all*; we had to deal with well documented tools and *arcanely documented* old things.
-Some of the older tools and technogies we had to work with were written before stack overflow, before forums, before professional programming information leaked from heavy tomes and arcane scrolles of ye olde systeme programme creation knoweldage into easily digestable bites on the internet.
+Some of the older tools and technologies we had to work with were written before stack overflow, before forums, before professional programming information leaked from heavy tomes and arcane scrolles of ye olde systeme programme creation knoweldage into easily digestable bites on the internet.
 This was an interesting challenge.